Perfect Options to Pet-proof Your Rental Property

 You might be looking for solutions to pet-proof your apartment complexes considering the rise in pet ownership following the pandemic.
 Statistical reports from The American Society for the Prevention of Cruelty to Animals® show that one in five households got a pet since the global COVID-19 crisis began.

 As of 2021, 90 percent of the households reported that they still have their pet dog while 85 percent still have their pet cat.
-If you have a vacancy and allow pets in your rental properties, then some families from these groups might express interest in it.
+If you have a vacancy and allow pets in your rental properties, some families from these groups might express interest.
 Pet-proofing should be a priority on your list.
 Here are some of the best ways to pet-proof your rental property.

 Establish a Pet Policy